C-Chads/tinygl/README.md

 # TinyGL- New and Improved

-A rework of Fabrice Bellard's TinyGL (still compiling with -std=c99) to be more useful as a software rasterizer.
+A major overhaul of Fabrice Bellard's TinyGL (still compiling with -std=c99) to be more useful as a software rasterizer.

-Tightly tweaked for performance.
+## Tightly tweaked for performance

-Valgrind'd for memory leaks in the demos.
+On a single thread on an i7-6700 (Skylake, 2015), the standard "gears" demo runs at a higher framerate than glxgears on Mesa using a Ryzen 3900x (2019) (NOTE: TinyGL Compared without SDL overhead)

+I think I can safely say, this is the fastest single-threaded FOSS software GL implementation in existence.

+It's probably also the most portable

+## Incredibly portable

+TinyGL is written in pure C99, and requires very few functions from the C standard library, it doesn't even require malloc and free
+(The calls are aliased to gl_malloc() and gl_free(), which you can replace with your own memory management model if you desire)

+If you are unsure if your target platform can support TinyGL, compile it with the buildtime and runtime tests enabled (They are, by default)

+if you get a TGL_BUILDT error, then you've failed the buildtime test.

+if you try to initialize the library and you get a crash with a print to standard out "TINYGL_FAILED_RUNTIME_COMPAT_TEST" then you've failed the runtime test.

 Without Polygon Stipple: